bastihilger/october-mediathumb/README.md

 ## Where are the thumbnails stored?

-In the folder "medialthumbs" in your "storage/app" folder.
+In the folder "mediathumbs" in your "storage/app" folder.

 ## What happens to the thumbnail files once I delete the original?